RamsesCastillo42/saito/docs/whitepaper/description.md

 Mining difficulty is adjusted upwards if two blocks containing golden tickets are found in a row and downwards if two blocks without golden tickets are found in a row.
 An exponential multiplier to mining difficulty also begins to apply if than two blocks with golden tickets are found in a row.
 A similarly punitive cost applies if two blocks without golden tickets are found consecutively, which carves off an ever-increasing amount of the staking revenue for direct deposit to the network treasury instead of delivery to stakers.

-## 5. ADVANCED SECURITY
+### 5. SAITO LINGO

+The division of the block reward between the routing nodes and lottery miners as the "paysplit" of the network.
+A higher paysplit allocates a greater percentage of revenue to the miners in the network.

-We refer to the desired proportion of proof-of-work to proof-of-stake payout as the "powsplit" of the network.
-Increasing POWSPLIT reduces the deadweight loss the network can impose on attackers.
+We refer to the desired proportion of proof-of-work to proof-of-stake blocks as the "powsplit" of the network.
+Increasing POWSPLIT reduces the ease of forking the tip of the blockchain.
+Decreasing POWSPLIT increases the deadweight loss per block and allows a reduction in network paysplit while keeping security above the 100 percent point.